awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

     exit
     ```

-This concludes this first lab.
+This concludes this first module.

 ---------------------------------------